 A marketing automation platform that includes adaptive forms can help you gradually collect the crucial contact information you need as your prospects move through the customer journey without having to ask for the same information twice.
 So, for example, if you already know your contacts name and email, you can collect information related to their industry and title next time they fill out a form — and so on.

 Landing pages and forms help you curate information based on your target audience’s insurance needs and funnel stage, among other attributes.
-They also allow you collect critical information that can inform your marketing strategy as you continue to guide these contacts through a compelling customer journey.
+They also allow you to collect critical information that can inform your marketing strategy as you continue to guide these contacts through a compelling customer journey.

 Take Advantage of Event-Triggered Emails